Jeunesses Musicales International: Early years and education

 Marcel Jules Léon Cuvelier was born in Brussels on May 22, 1899.
-After having attended classic high school education, he frequented the courses of law school at the Université Libre de Bruxelles and was named Doctor of Law.
-He was passionate about sports and participated at the Olympic Games of 1920 and 1924 as part of the national fencing team.
+He pursued a classical high school education followed by law studies at the Université Libre de Bruxelles, where he earned a Doctor of Law degree.
+Cuvelier was also an avid sportsman, participating in the Olympic Games of 1920 and 1924 as a member of the Belgian national fencing team.